CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/screenshots.md

      homepage (active tab).
 4. **Workflow:**
    * Trigger start of a translation workflow for the homepage to `de-DE`.
+   * Select _Translation with GlobalLink_ as workflow type.
-   * As workflow name choose _Press Release With GlobalLink_.
+   * As workflow name choose _Press Release with GlobalLink_.
    * Open the _Workflow Type_ selection combo.
+   * Hover the mouse cursor over the _Translation with GlobalLink_ option.

 ### gcc-settings.png